irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 This principle can be called *Class Consciousness*.
 However, it is often overlooked in favour of trying to rush through angry political upheaval.
 The road to a good world will be long and bumpy.

 So, everyone needs to understand politics.
 At the moment, this knowledge is mostly restricted to nutjobs like me who make it their hobby or their profession.
 There must be no more telling people to read Marx.
 Political education should be spread in the most accessible but comprehensive forms possible.
-No oversimplifications (four legs good, two legs bad...[^thisisjustlikegeorgeorwellsuhhbookninteeneightyfour]) but also no stupidly long and wordy books.
+No oversimplifications (four legs good, two legs bad...[^thisislikegeorgeorwellsuhhbookninteeneightyfour]) but also no stupidly long and wordy books.

 In fact, Marx wrote that "The tradition of all the dead generations weighs like a nightmare on the brain of the living."[^nightmares] Literature is dead, once it is written down and finished, but society and the ideas that drive it are alive.
 Karl would have probably thought it was pretty funny how people still cling to the written word of his ideas.